It was a wet start to the day on a walk where I would once again be ticking off another (fairly short) section of the Thames Path.

 |

-From here there is a stretch with a very countrysidey feel, that fades out as we head past Walton-on-Thames - and here we have a section passing by all the houses sat along the river - before heading through the marina and under Walton Bridge.
+From here, it does get a touch more rural, but this soon fades out as we head past Walton-on-Thames - and as we pass by that town, we have a stretch passing the houses along the river front.
+Soon though, we head past Walton Marina, and under Walton Bridge.

 |